This is the finished wedding cake... my very first wedding cake!!

-Yesterday I showed you my new cake pans!
-Well, I immediately put them to work.
+Yesterday my new cake pans were delivered and I immediately put them to work.
 Let me emphasize, I am not a professional.
 I have zero training in cake-making.
 None. at. all.

 Before I trick you into thinking I actually finished two cakes yesterday, let me say....I didn't.
 But maybe I'll make more progress today.

 In the meantime, here's what I did get done.
 Did get done?
 Is that grammatically correct?
 It sounds funny.

 Anyway.
 First, I tried out a new recipe for wedding cake.
 Boxed cake mix is yummy, but way too soft for a multi-tiered wedding cake.